Pancakema49/Pancakema49/README.md

 - 👋 Hi, I’m @TheRealPancakeman
-- 👀 I’m interested in C# and coding in general
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Java
 - 📫 You can reach me on discrod: the_real_pancakeman#0058